-PowerPoint animation adds visual effects to your content (text, tables, shapes, charts etc).
-This brings your presentation to life, highlights key information and catches the attention of the audience.
+Using animation on slide masters in PowerPoint makes visual effects automatic.
+With automatic animation added to your content (text, tables, shapes, charts etc) you’ll have one less thing to worry about.
+Animation brings your presentation to life, highlights key information and catches the attention of the audience.
 For some tips on how to add animation on text and objects click here.
 Most users know about animation in PowerPoint presentations.
 These animations range from subtle (such as fade) to more impactful/complex effects (eg motion paths).
-What users may not be aware of is that you can add animation on PowerPoint slide masters.
+What users may not be aware of is that you can add animation on slide masters in PPT.
 This means that every time you use a master layout, the animation will be on the slide without having to repeat the copying of animation across slides.

 1. The first step is to access the Slide Master, so go to the View tab and select Slide Master.
 If you want to apply uniform animation to every slide, scroll to the top Master and apply the animation there.
 This is because the top master feeds through to all of the other layouts.
 Alternatively you can apply different animations to each layout.